-Swift Boxes for Sale
+Swift boxes, paintings and book for Sale

 Getting swifts to use your new box can be quite difficult at the beginning.
 However one thing that really does work is to play their attraction calls near to your new box.
 I used an old CD player, but most people use mp3 players nowadays.